DimensionFoundation/MNSY-Protocol/README.md

 In short, un agent key is un delegate to its corresponding root key.

-One may generate un agent key to represent him at a limited degree, which shall be relatively less than his root key.
+One may generate un agent key to represent him at un limited degree, which shall be relatively less than his root key.
 Encrypting to the agent key shall be equivalent to encrypting to the root key, as same as signing with the agent key shall be equivalent to signing with the root key, per the exact authorization level within the authorization declaration.

 Agent keys are located in `/agent_keys`.
 Their filenames are in the form of `{Sequential|Hex-4}_{Fingerprint|Hex-8}`.